-The Osteoarthritis Center at BWH is part of the Division of Rheumatology, Immunology and Allergy – one of the top such programs in the United States.
+The Osteoarthritis Center at BWH is part of the Division of Rheumatology, Inflammation, and Immunity – one of the top such programs in the United States.
 From its beginnings as the Robert Breck Brigham Hospital (the first teaching hospital in the U.S. dedicated to treatment and therapy for arthritic diseases), BWH has become a world leader in research, therapy and care for patients diagnosed with osteoarthritis.
 The Center operates on a multidisciplinary approach, involving clinicians and researchers from rheumatology, physical therapy, orthopedics, pain management, and joint and bone radiology.

 Osteoarthritis therapy and treatment options at BWH include:

 Anti-inflammatory and pain medication

 Physical and occupational therapy

 Guidance on weight loss and exercise, and other self-management strategies